All Episodes

 What is it?

-That's called a teasea.
+That's called a teaser.

-Yeah, that's called I want to I want a motorcycle.
+Yeah, that's called I Want a Motorcycle.

-We're gonna tell you the news.
+We're going to tell you the news.

-I don't really feel like dealing with the controversy because the last time I ended up with a Vespa, which was nice.
+I don't really feel like dealing with the controversy because the last time I ended up with a VESPA, which was nice.

-Um, but I uh I've never given up my desire to have a motorcycle.
+But I've never given up my desire to have a motorcycle.

-You know, as a well, I shouldn't say it.
+You know, I shouldn't say it.

-There's a friend of somebody that's very famous that I know that lives nearby me, and he's he's big in motorcycles.
+There's a friend of somebody that's very famous that I know that lives nearby me, and he's big in motorcycles.

-I'd only go for I'm not taking this, you know.
+I'd only go for, I'm not taking this, you know, you're not freewheeling down the highway.

 You're just going out for a Sunday drive.

-That's basically all I'd want to do.
+That's basically all I'd want to say.

 That's it.

-You know.
+You know?

-All right, that's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 We got an incredible Hannity tonight, 9 Eastern.